dont-copy-my-skins/READ-ME/readme.md

 Dni basically:

--If you're proship
+- you're proship
--if you're ableist, racist, transphobic, homophobic, against neopronouns etc
+- you're ableist, racist, transphobic, homophobic, against neopronouns etc
 - You go by the names clay, mocha, arcade, or wyvern
 - refuse to respect triggers, boundaries, pronouns, or tone indicators
 - -You are or support @FUNK1NGEND3R on Twitter